ACADEMIA

 about

-Currently, I am an SNSF postdoctoral fellow with the Institute of Philosophy at the University of Neuchâtel in Switzerland.
+I am also a Research Associate at the African Centre for Epistemology and Philosophy of Science at the University of Johannesburg.
 In Spring 2023, I was an Ernst Mach predoctoral fellow with the Department of Philosophy at the University of Salzburg in Austria.

 work